-The wider estate at Trelissick has over 300 acres of diverse countryside – you can take in the maritime views, stroll through panoramic parkland or venture out into secluded oak woodlands with a canine companion.
+The wider estate at Trelissick has over 300 acres of diverse countryside – you can take in the maritime views, stroll through panoramic parkland or venture out into secluded oak woodlands.

 With the estate surrounded on three sides by the River Fal, it commands an impressive position looking down Carrick Roads to Falmouth.
 Wherever you choose to explore, the culture and wildlife of the river is never far away.

 The rangers know this space intimately and write regular blog posts about their conservation work across the countryside.
 To get clued up visit the blog page.

 Please keep your dog on a lead when around the car park, main property and in the parkland.
 Dogs need to be kept under effective control on the beach and woodland walks.

 The parkland is the gateway to Trelissick's countryside with far reaching views down the Fal River.
 During the winter areas of grass may be roped off at times to limit damage and allow for the ground to recover during this wetter period.

 At high tide this is the perfect spot to take in the incredible surroundings.
 Looking downriver the water at your feet stretches miles to the town of Falmouth past picturesque harbours and wooded banks.
 With our countryside managed to reduce soil and nutrient run off, the local wildlife enjoys a high level of water quality.

 Trelissick is known as much for its wildlife as it is for its history and natural beauty.
 In the woodland, dead trees stand amongst the living and are home to a number of insects, animals and birds living in and around the estate.